SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Here are a few tips for getting around San Francisco to key attractions.
 They are some of the most popular Muni routes and will show you what buses to take during your visit.

-Alcatraz: The F streetcar will take you directly to Pier 33.
+Alcatraz: The F streetcar will take you directly to Pier 33, where you will take the ferry to Alcatraz Island.
 You can pick it up in Union Square or Fisherman's Wharf.

 Angel Island: The only way to get to Angel Island is by ferry.
-They leave from the Ferry Building.
-The best way to get to these ferry terminals is on the F streetcar.
+It is operated by Golden Gate Ferry and leaves from the Ferry Building.
+The best way to get to this ferry terminal is on the F streetcar.

-Oracle Park: The E streetcar and both the N and K light rail lines drop off right in front of Oracle Park.
+Oracle Park: The N Judah and T Third Street light rail lines drop off right in front of Oracle Park.
 This is where the SF Giants play.

-Baker Beach: The easiest way to get to Baker Beach is by picking up the PresidiGo in downtown SF.
-This will take you to the Presidio Transit Center where you can then hop on a shuttle to get to Baker Beach.
-You can also take the 1 or 38 bus from Union Square and downtown SF, transfer to the 29 (get off at Lincoln Boulevard and Bowley Street) and walk about a half-mile to the beach.
+Baker Beach: The easiest way to get to Baker Beach is by picking up the Presidio GO Shuttle in downtown SF.
+This will take you to the Presidio Transit Center where you can then hop on the South Hills Route shuttle to get to Baker Beach.
+You can also take the 1 or 38 bus from Union Square and downtown SF, transfer to the 29 (get off at Lincoln Boulevard and Bowley Street), and walk about a half-mile to the beach.

 I will also sometimes grab the 1 and then walk from the stop at 25th Avenue & Geary over to Baker Beach.
-It's just under a mile and will save you some time vs waiting for the bus to take you that half mile to the beach.
+It's just under a mile and will save you some time compared to waiting for the bus to take you that half mile to the beach.

-You can also get on any Golden Gate Transit bus from downtown SF.
+You can also get on any Golden Gate Transit bus (101, 130, or 150) from downtown SF.
 All of them stop at the Golden Gate Bridge.
 It's easier as you don't have to transfer, but it will cost about twice as much per person.
-Also, the bus drivers might discourage you from taking this bus but tell them you are okay with the added fee as it's a more direct route.
+Also, the bus drivers might discourage you from taking this bus, but tell them you are okay with the added fee as it's a more direct route.

 Golden Gate Park: To get to Golden Gate Park, you can take the N Judah or the 5 Fulton.
 The N Judah runs on the southern end of the park and the 5 Fulton runs along the northern edge of the park.
 From there, you can walk to your destination inside Golden Gate Park.